curiumofficial/curium/doc/build-unix.md

 make install # optional
 ```

-This will build curium-qt as well if the dependencies are met.
+This will build curiumn-qt as well if the dependencies are met.

 Dependencies
 ---------------------